unchartedsoftware/aperture-tiles/docs/src/docs/development/generation/readme.md

 				<dd>The projection to use to transform from the raw data index into tiles and
 	bins.
 Two types are predefined:
 					<ul>
-						<li>/binning-utilities/src/main/java/com/oculusinof/binning/impl/
-	  AOITilePyramid, which is a linear transformation into an arbitrarily sized space
+						<li><em>/binning-utilities/src/main/java/com/oculusinof/binning/impl/AOITilePyramid</em>, which is a linear transformation into an arbitrarily sized space
-						<li>/binning-utilities/src/main/java/com/oculusinof/binning/impl/
+						<li><em>/binning-utilities/src/main/java/com/oculusinof/binning/impl/
-	  WebMercatorTilePyramid, which is a standard geographical projection
+	  WebMercatorTilePyramid</em>, which is a standard geographical projection
 					</ul>
 				</dd>